 What You Need To Use The Amp Designer In Garageband

-However, for the sake of this tutorial.
+The article mentioned above shows you what you need to connect your guitar to the DAW, however, for the sake of this tutorial.
 I’ll also include a brief list of necessities here as well.

 In order to play guitar in Garageband, you need a couple of different tools.